orientechnologies/orientdb-docs/source/Configuration.md

 ##### storage.wal.path

-Path to the wal file on the disk, by default is placed in DB directory but it is highly recomended to use separate disk to store log operations.
+Path to the WAL file on the disk.
+By default, it is placed in the DB directory, but it is highly recommended to use a separate disk to store log operations..

 ```
 Setting name...: storage.wal.path